mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

-say this because the number of differential equations that are needed to be solved scales linearly, and it is likely that K (# of gridpoints per diff. eq.) is constant/grows polynomially. i do not have a formal proof for this, however testing AS in comparison with algorithms such as A* is likely to reveal this nature.
+say this because the number of differential equations that are needed to be solved scales linearly, and it is likely that K (# of gridpoints per diff. eq.) is constant/grows polynomially. i do not have a formal proof for this, however testing AS in comparison with algorithms such as A* is likely to reveal this nature (i have NOT done this yet).
 K is most likely dependent on solely the greatest line distance between the start and target points (think x_2 - x_1 or y_2 - y_1) and there is no reason for K to depend on the dimensions of the environment as the function x_i(t) is still 1D no matter the dimensions of the environment
-- suitable for higher dimensions (4D+)
+- its very suitable for cost minimization/pathfinding in higher dimensions (4D+)

 theoretical cons of AS:
 - really hard and time consuming to control/configure starting positions bcuz of the concepts AS